rodneyddd/Neural-Network-Development/README.md

 class in the beginning of the code, on the weights of all the layer connections given to the layerlearndata.weightedinputs variable in the calculate outputs function in the layer class and then you update the layerlearndata.nodevalues by multiplying the weightedinputderivativesum x activationderivative

+and then after that we call the UpdateGradients function (in the Layer Class) in relation to the hiddenlayer object created at the start of the loop.

+Now that I've explained the UpdateAllGradients function, let's remember that the UpdateAllGradients function is being used in the Learn Function in a for loop where it runs through all datapoints.
+Outside of that for loop we have the
+ApplyGradients Function (Layer Class)